top of page

 The perpendicular tower was built between 1400 and 1450, and is of four stages.
 There are intricate flushwork buttresses with the top of the tower being battlemented and pinnacled.
 Ancient gargoyles look out centrally from all four sides.
 The church clock is set on to the south face.
 Entry is through the double decker south porch which dates from the late 15th century.

 With the exception of a friendly local, there was no one about inside.
-The interior here was heaviy restored during Victorian times.
-It was bright and welcoming inside; with the small amount of stained glass relative to the size of the building helping with this!
-There is some stained glass though, with the east window depicting small scenes from the life of Christ.
+The interior here was heavily restored during Victorian times.
+It was bright and welcoming inside; with the small amount of stained glass relative to the size of the building helping in this respect.

 A three light window illustrates Jesus raising Jairus' daughter.
 Jesus holds her hand and blesses her as she is brought back from the dead.
 I found the reaction of those watching of interest.
 Jairus looks shocked whilst one of Jesus' disciples, who I think might be James, just looks relaxed, arms folded as if this was what he saw day in day out; and I daresay it was!